Great Big Story: Frontiers

 The Frontiers category contains subcategories called "Portraits of the Artist", "Pushing Boundaries", "Wild World of Sports", and "Life in Space" with Leland Melvin.
 Portraits of the Artist videos are about artists who share their art and their lives with the world.
 These include videos about an artist who built a human sized-bird's nest or a rancher who builds sculptures from scrap metal.
 Life in Space with Leland Melvin is a section that is much different from the others.
 This subcategory is where Leland Melvin describes how to eat, sleep, and live in outer space through animated videos.
 The next subsection is the Wild World of Sports.
-The Wild World of Sports introduces the view to new adventurous spots that they have never heard of like unicycle football and varsity lumberjack.
+The Wild World of Sports introduces the view to new adventurous sports that they have never heard of like unicycle football and varsity lumberjack.
 The last subcategory is Pushing Boundaries.
 This is a broad category that can be about anything from an artist who creates instruments from wine glasses to a slackliner who walks between mountains.

 Planet Earth

 The Planet Earth category contains subcategories called "Uncharted", "That's Amazing", "Aquatic World", "On the Brink", and "Into the Outdoors".
 The subsection Uncharted contains videos about architecture and places in the world that people have not seen.
 The videos range from those on the isolated Socotra Island in Yemen or the Spanish castle that inspired the castles in Disney’s Cinderella and Snow White.
-The subcategory That’s Amazing is a where Great Big Story partnered with The Weather Channel to bring people to the outdoors and test their limits.
+The subcategory That’s Amazing is where Great Big Story partnered with The Weather Channel to bring people to the outdoors and test their limits.
 This encompasses Mike Libecki exploring the last parts of the world that haven’t been seen or surfers traveling to surf under the northern lights.
 On the Brink captures videos of rare animals that are on the brink of extinction.
 The company’s goal of this section is to bring awareness to the animals in order to help them survive.
 The next subcategory is Into the Outdoors which captures the exploration of the outdoors.
 This captures all the parts such as exploring underwater caves or walking the Serengeti with the black rhino.
 The last section is the Aquatic World.
 The section is a 2-season section of the deep-sea exploration with the explorer Philippe Cousteau Jr.